Lyme Disease Test Accuracy: False Negatives and Clinical Diagnosis

 Understanding Lyme Disease Diagnosis

 Lyme disease diagnosis cannot rely on laboratory testing alone.
-Tests must be interpreted within the broader clinical context, including symptom patterns and exposure risk.

 This mismatch between symptoms and testing contributes to delayed Lyme disease diagnosis.

-Why Lyme Disease Testing Is So Problematic
+Why Lyme Disease Testing Is So Challenging

 Understanding Test Accuracy and Limitations